shanemileham/shanemileham.github.io/_kb/athletic/sleep.md

 - "Morning" and "Evening" people
   - "Morning" and "Evening" people are determined by questions like "What time would you get up if you were entirely free to plan your day?" ([reference](https://en.m.wikipedia.org/wiki/Morningness%E2%80%93eveningness_questionnaire)).
 There is some genetic influence on these preferences.
 However, people perform the same on cognitive tests regardless of their morning/evening preference and time of the day.
 [Chronotype](https://en.m.wikipedia.org/wiki/Chronotype).
 Humans can have a propensity to be morning people or evening people; these behavioral preferences are called chronotypes for which there are various assessment questionnaires and biological marker correlations.
 - Melatonin helps you fall asleep
-  - It actually is a signal to alter the circadian rhythm (see section on that)
+  - It actually is a signal to alter the circadian rhythm (see section on Circadian Rhythm)
+- Blue light
+  - It's not bad - it simply acts as an entrainment mechanism for the circadian rhythm (see section on Circadian Rhythm)
 - Exercise and sleep disruption
-  - "Current evidence does not support the claim that late-night exercise disrupts sleep" ([Source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4400203/))
+  - "Current evidence does not support the claim that late-night exercise disrupts sleep" "According to a meta-analysis, exercising 4-8 h prior to bedtime has the most robust effects on subsequent sleep compared to all other times of day... studies have also found that exercising within 4 hours of bedtime does not disrupt or even improves subsequent sleep.
+These results were achieved even though exercise induced increases in heart rate and core body temperature that, in some cases, remained elevated at bedtime.
+These findings were further confirmed by a recent epidemiologic survey of 1000 adults which reported that nighttime exercise was not associated with poor sleep.
+Thus, the available evidence does not support the claim that late-night exercise disturbs sleep in the general population." ([Source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4400203/))
 - Naps
   - "Most research suggests that daytime naps do not have a substantial impact on subjective or objective nocturnal sleep, despite sleep hygiene recommendations to avoid naps" ([Source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4400203/))
 - Sleep timing